-FIGURE PAGE 3.2 Habitat Conservation Plans help landowners incorporate conservation measures for species, such as the wood stork (Mycteria americana), into their development plans 23 3.3 Canada geese (Branta canadensis) are protected by both the Migratory Bird Treaty Act and Canada's equivalent, the Migratory Birds 23 3.4 Convention Act.
-Most songbirds, such as these horned larks (Eremophilia alpestris) , 24 3.5 Bald eagles are protected under the Bald and Golden Eagle Protection Act and the Migratory Bird Treaty Act.
-26 27 4.I Collision risk is highly variable among species, with heavy-bodied birds, such as this common loon (Gavia immer), being more vulnerable because they cannot readily maneuver.
-31 4.2 Because of their higher reproductive rates, common bird species are 22 4.3 The United States' population of endangered whooping cranes has had such significant mortality from natural causes that additional power 32 4.4 line collision mortality is now viewed as a threat to the species.
-Whooping crane migration corridor in North America (2005 data 34 4.5 Collision mortality has occurred with the expansion of the 33 4.6 reintroduced population of the endangered California condor.
+FIGURE PAGE 3.2 Habitat Conservation Plans help landowners incorporate conservation measures for species, such as the wood stork (Mycteria americana), into their development plans.
+23 3.3 Canada geese (Branta canadensis) are protected by both the Migratory Bird Treaty Act and Canada's equivalent, the Migratory Birds 3.4 Convention Act.
+Most songbirds, such as these horned larks (Eremophilia alpestris) , 24 3.5 are protected by the Migratory Bird Treaty Act.
+Bald eagles are protected under the Bald and Golder Eagle Protection Act and the Migratory Bird Treaty Act.
+26 27 4.1 Collision risk is highly variable among species, with heavy-bodied birds, such as this common loon (Gavia immer), being more vulnerable because they cannot readily maneuver.
+31 4.2 Because of their higher reproductive rates, common bird species are 4.3 generally at less risk of population effects from power line collisions.
+The United States' population of endangered whooping cranes has had such significant mortality from natural causes that additional power 32 4.4 line collision mortality is now viewed as a threat to the species.
+Whooping crane migration corridor in North America (2005 data 34 4.5 from Stehn and Wassenich 2007).
+Collision mortality has occurred with the expansion of the 35 4.6 reintroduced population of the endangered California condor.
 Wing loading and aspect ratio, among other factors, influence 35 4.7 susceptibility to collisions (after Bevanger 1998).
 Birds with high wing loading, such as swans, are more susceptible 36 to collisions.
-37 4.8 to collisions.
-38 4.9 Aerial hunters that forage in flight within a couple hundred meters (several hundred feet) of the ground, such as swallows, can become collision victims 30 4.10 Swans' poor frontal vision, along with their large size, increases 10 4.II Because they are nearsighted and fly at high speeds, mergansers may be 40 4.12 unable to readily detect small diameter wires as they approach them.
+37 4.8 Flocking species, such as these snow geese, can be more vulnerable to collisions.
+38 4.9 Aerial hunters that forage in flight within a couple hundred meters (several hundred feet) of the ground, such as swallows, can become collision victims.
+39 4.10 Swans' poor frontal vision, along with their large size, increases 4.II their susceptibility to collisions.
+Because they are nearsighted and fly at high speeds, mergansers may be 40 4.12 unable to readily detect small diameter wires as they approach them.
 Some juvenile birds, such as sandhill cranes, collide with power lines 41 4.13 more frequently than their adult counterparts.
-Endangered Newell's shearwater mortalities at a Kauai power line 42 4 1 4 were mostly non-breeding adult and subadult birds.
-42 4.14 Guils (pictured) and waterrowl tend to make feeding flights at dusk and dawn, when reduced light increases collision risk.
+Endangered Newell's shearwater mortalities at a Kauai power line 42 4.I4 were mostly non-breeding adult and subadult birds.
+Gulls (pictured) and waterfowl tend to make feeding flights at dusk 42 1+1-1 and dawn, when reduced light increases collision risk.
 43